sabaton-rs/sabaton-mw/src/doc/doc.md

 ## 1.Sabaton node and Publish-Subscribe Architecture
-[1.Sabaton node and Publish-Subscribe Architecture]: #Sabaton-node-and-Publish-Subscribe-Architecture
+[Sabaton node and Publish-Subscribe Architecture]: #Sabaton-node-and-Publish-Subscribe-Architecture

 This topic will help you to create a sabaton Node and publish a sample topic or subscribe to a topic from vehicle-signal crate.